-Included in your Cost of Attendance is a travel allowance to recognize the estimated cost of travel to and from Brown.
-In most cases, students should be prepared to pay for travel to Brown out of pocket from your expected parent or student contribution (summer earnings).
+Included in your Cost of Attendance is a travel allowance towards your travel costs to and from Brown.
+In most cases, students should be prepared to pay for travel out of pocket from your expected parent and/or student contribution (summer earnings).

-If you do not have funds from your expected student contribution to pay for your travel to Brown you may:
+If you do not have funds to pay for your travel to Brown you may:

 1. Borrow a student loan to assist in paying for the cost of your travel.

 - If you are interested in this option please contact the Office of Financial Aid to request a loan.

 2. Use funds from part-time employment earned throughout the semester to help pay for travel costs.

 - For details on job opportunities, including how to apply, please visit the Student Employment web site.
 Also check our Student Employment video.